ishank-devv/NodeJS-2024/S02/E17-devTUI-part3/devTinder-frontend/README.md

       1. If feed is already present then no need to call the feed api ie if(feed) return
 2. Create a UserCard.jsx and render it inside return of Feed.jsx
    1. first create UserCard for 1 user ie. <UserCard user={feed[0]} />

+### Creating Profile and edit Profile functionality

+- This should show Logged in User Profile
+- And this should also be able to edit the profile - create a new component for EditProfile

+1. Create a EditUser.jsx profile where form will be similar to login form
+   1. EditUser.jsx is being populated by data from feed.jsx's user card
+2. get logged-in user data using selector: const user = useSelector((store) => store.user); inside Profile.jsx and pass on as a prop <EditProfile user={user} />
+   1. Use that data to populate edit profile data fields
+   2. Now use data(logged in user) again to pass on as prop for <UserCard user={{ firstName, lastName, photoUrl, age, gender, about }} /> NOTE: earlier we were using UserCard to show data from feed's user
+3. Create a saveProfile function which will call "patch" api /profile/edit to update and save the profile
+4. Since store should have updated info of user.
+Once api call is successful, save user data in redux store with updated data using useDispatch()
+5. Add saveProfile to button(save profile) onClick()
+6. handle error
+   1. setError(err?.response?.data || "something went wrong");
+   2. Error will stick to UI even when you enter right info and click save profile, profile got saved but old error is still sticking to the the screen.
+So before saving the profile, clear existing errors. ie setError("");
+7. Handle Notification
+   1. Get toast center from daisy ui
+   2. create a state variable const [showToast, setShowToast] = useState(false);
+   3. After the dispatch of data, we can setShowToast(true);
+   4. {showToast && ( Toast UI ) }
+   5. Also clear notification( ie. setShowToast(false); ) using setTimeout after 3 or 5 sec

+Homework TODO-

+1. gender should be a drop down
+2. Show some pop up Toast notification when the data is saved- done
+3. Replace input with text area for about- done